 But why is sugar an issue anyway?
 Well simply because it’s a cancer promoter.
 Plus the real story of the Big Sugar industry is quite dark.
 Find out about Big Sugar in a fantastic video and a short article, by clicking here.

 You see, cancer tumors develop, in part, by feeding on sugar in the bloodstream.
 If you eat lots of sugary snacks, you’re drowning your bloodstream with the precise ammo it needs to allow cancer cells (and tumors) to proliferate.
-So if you want to stay healthy you must cut out on al the sugar.
-If you must have some sweetness, use stevia, xylitol, organic palm sugar or small amounts jaggery or local raw honey.
+So if you want to stay healthy you must cut out on all the sugar.
+If you must have some sweetness, use dates, organic palm sugar or small amounts jaggery or local raw honey.

-Also make sure you avoid these ingredients on food labels: high-fructose corn syrup, sugar, sucrose, enriched bleached flour, white rice, white pastas, white breads and other “white” foods that contain empty carbs.
+Also make sure you avoid these ingredients on food labels: high-fructose corn syrup, sugar, sucrose, enriched bleached flour, msg, hydrolyzed protein, and similar hydrolized ingredients.
+Also avoid white flour, enriched wheat pastas, white bread and other “white” foods that contain empty carbs.

 High fructose corn syrup is in everything from cookies to jello to ketchup so be on the lookout and don’t purchase anything that contains it.